enasequence/read_docs/cli_01.md

 - The `upload` directory contains validated files to be uploaded to the Webin upload area using the `-upload` option.
 - The `submit` directory contains the XMLs created by the `-submit` option including submitted Analysis XML and Receipt XML.

+## Validation reports

+If the `-validate` action fails for any reason then validation reports are written into directory:

+`<context>/<name>/validate`

+The validation reports correspond to the input files with an added suffix `.report`.

+For example, a validated file `assembly.info` will have a corresponding validation report `assembly.info.report`, and a validated fasta file `assembly.fasta`  will have a corresponding validation report `assembly.fasta.report`.